You just bought a new computer… Now what?

 C. I want you to go to walmart/target and buy the cheap little $30 sentry fire safe.
 It is heavy, obnoxious, doesn’t look like any other box in your house.
 You are going to put your recovery disks and backups in there.
 When you need them you will know where they are.
 Don’t put it off.
 I NEED this when trying to fix your stuff.
 At the very least a box that is labeled and you can get to it.

-D. Also please take a picture or photocopy the bottom/back of your computer and put it in the safe. if the windows serial number isn’t on the bottom/side get that too.
+D. Also please take a picture or photocopy the bottom/back of your computer and put it in the safe.
+If the windows serial number is on the bottom/side get that too.
 The windows serial is 5 series of 5 letters and numbers.
 (FXXH3-OIDFS-38239-JF221-JKKDI) for example.
 Put this in your computer backup safe.
 One of the people who reads this will have your house burn down.
 So humor me and everyone spend $30 for the fire safe. (side note, take 15 minutes and shoot video of every closet, drawer and cabinet in your house, put it in the safe.
-Your digital camera does videos remember?)
+Your digital camera/phone does videos remember?)

 Task 2 – set up backups